buingoclam147/snap-translate/common.md

 ## 🎯 1.
 Product Vision

-ESnap is a native macOS application that allows users to:
+TSnap is a native macOS application that allows users to:

 - Press a global shortcut (Cmd + Ctrl + C)
 - Drag to select any region on screen